Edwin H. Land: Early life

+Career

+Early career

-He studied physics at Harvard University, more specifically, optics, but left after his freshman year, moving to New York City.
+Land studied physics, specifically optics, at Harvard University but left after his freshman year and moved to New York City.
 There he invented the first inexpensive filters capable of polarizing light, which he called Polaroid film.
 He was not associated with an educational institution and lacked the tools of a proper laboratory, making this a difficult endeavor, so he would sneak into a laboratory at Columbia University late at night to use their equipment.
 He also availed himself of the New York Public Library to scour the scientific literature for prior work on polarizing substances.
-His breakthrough came when he realized that, instead of attempting to grow a large single crystal of a polarizing substance, he could manufacture a film with millions of micron-sized polarizing crystals that were coaxed into perfect alignment with each other.
+In 1928, Land achieved his breakthrough by using a magnetic field to orient microscopic crystals suspended in lacquer.

 Land returned to Harvard University after developing the polarizing film, but he did not finish his studies or receive a degree.
-Despite not receiving a college degree, he was still referred to from many as Dr. Land.
+Despite not receiving a college degree, he was still referred to by many as Dr. Land.
 According to biographer Peter Wensberg, once Land could see the solution to a problem in his head, he lost all motivation to write it down or prove his vision to others.
 Often his wife, Terre, would extract from him the answers to homework problems, at the prodding of his instructor.
 She would then write up the homework and hand it in so that he could receive credit and not fail the course.